telerik/xaml-docs/controls/radchartview/features/chartseriesprovider.md

 RadCartesianChart and RadPolar chart can create a dynamic number of series depending on the data (collection of collections).
 To take advantage of this feature, you need to create a __ChartSeriesProvider__ object.
 This will be the object that receives the data and holds the __ChartSeriesDescriptors__ – objects that define the specific properties of the dynamically generated series.

 The series provider uses descriptor objects to define the type and visual apperance of the series.
-Depending on the series type that you want to use you can define different descriptors.
+Depending on the series type that you want to use, you can define different descriptors.

 |Series|Descriptor|
 |------|----------|